Sutton585/dasut.github.io/portfolio.md

 Once we had fully committed to addressing the mapping issue, we discussed further features that could be added to the application.
 Feature creep was becoming a major concern, but much of this document is a direct result of my one-on-one discussion with our very excited professor that had all sorts of new technology he thought would fit perfectly in our project.
 As a result, our simple mapping application now has augmented reality and social features, as well as customized suggestions based on their class schedule and lots of GPS features similar to Waze.

 ## [Game Design Work](games)
+For details on more game-oriented work I've done, including graphic design, go to [this page.](games)